xieweiAlex/English_Learning/words/2025/words-Jan-25.md

 [Week 4](#week-4)| [Week 3](#week-3) | [Week 2](#week-2)| [Week 1](#week-1) |

+Some people have an antipathy to cats.
+a deep antipathy to social pretension. antipathy, animosity, hostility, hatred, enmity.
+The premiere on Monday is sold out.
+He has paid a visit to Australian Premier.

+I'm **parched** — I'll die without a drink.
+The **silver coinage** was repeatedly debased with **copper** vellon.
+Her face was **careworn** with anxiety. -
+**gaffe machine**.
+She had an **unerring** instinct for a good business deal. -
+The police moved quickly to **dispel** the rumors.
+**immaculate**.
+**stricken**.

+**Monk fruit** sweetener has been around for decades but has recently grown in popularity since it’s become more **readily** available.
+Monk fruit is usually dried and used to make medicinal teas.
+Not everyone is a fan of monk fruit’s fruity taste.
+Some people report an unpleasant aftertaste.

 How Ukraine’s new tech **foils** Russian aerial attacks. -  It is **pioneering** **acoustic** detection, with surprising success.
 America recreates a **warfighting** command in Japan. -  The threat from China **hastens** the biggest military transformation in the Pacific in decades. -
 China is **itching** to mine the ocean floor.